Thank you for your interest in transferring to the College of Arts and Sciences at Seattle University.

 - Review our transfer credit information.

-- Students who complete an approved Associates degree will be guaranteed junior standing (90 quarter transfer credits) upon admission to Seattle University.
-All Core requirements except the following five Essential Core courses will be waived: UCOR 2100 Theological Explorations, UCOR 2500 Philosophy of the Human Person, UCOR 2900 Ethical Reasoning, one UCOR 3000 level Global Challenges course dependent on your major, and one Capstone course in your major.
+- Students who complete an approved Associates degree will be guaranteed junior standing (90 quarter transfer credits) upon admission to Seattle University, and most of the University Core requirements will be waived.
+However, the following five Core courses must be taken at SU: UCOR 2100 Theological Explorations, UCOR 2500 Philosophy of the Human Person, UCOR 2900 Ethical Reasoning, one UCOR 3000 level Global Challenges course dependent on your major, and one Capstone course in your major.